-We report Pectocaris paraspatiosa sp. nov., as the fourth species of the genus, from the Cambrian Series 2 Hongjingshao Formation at the Xiazhuang section, Kunming, China.
+Pectocaris paraspatiosa sp. nov., as the fourth species of the genus, from the Cambrian Series 2 Hongjingshao Formation at the Xiazhuang section, Kunming, China.
 The new species can be distinguished from its congeners by a number of features, including the sub-equal widths of posterior trunk segments and their greater length, the absence of dorsal and lateral body spines, the shape of telson, and the sparsely distributed setulose endites on the endopods.
 We interpret P. paraspatiosa sp. nov. as a powerful swimmer adapted to relatively strong hydraulic condition in shallow water, based on a combination of evidence including the broad telson processes, the strongly built limbless abdominal segments and telson, as well as the coarse lithology in which it is preserved.
 A filter-feeding strategy is inferred from the multi-segmented endopods carrying setulose endites, which is similar to its congeners.

-Comparison among the Pectocaris species suggests that this genus was polymorphic and intra-genus niche differentiation was established by morphological differentiation.
+Comparison among the Pectocaris species suggests that this genus could have been, polymorphic and intra-genus niche differentiation was established by morphological differentiation.
 Such inference is supported by the co-occurrence of the various Pectocaris species at the Xiazhuang section.
 The Pectocaris species, along with Xiazhuangocaris chenggongensis previously described from the same section, may imply that the agitating environment therein favored intermediate and large swimming hymenocarines to small bivalved arthropods.

-We propose that the strong hydraulic disturbance and unfavourable burying mode at the Xiazhuang section were the main causes for the incompleteness of the Pectocaris specimens.
-The different degrees of sclerotization of the anterior and the posterior parts of the trunk, and the weak sclerotization/mineralization of the carapace of Pectocaris, also played a role in selective degradation.
+We tentatively suggest, that the strong hydraulic disturbance and unfavorable burying mode at the Xiazhuang section were the main causes for the incompleteness of the Pectocaris specimens.
+The different degrees of sclerotization of the anterior and